leo-bogert/bumblebee-multiscreen-tools/README.md

   usually attached to F1 to F7, F8 switches back to Xorg.
 This may vary across distributions, try all the F-keys.
 - kill the X server with ```ALT+SysRq+K```.
 The SysRq key is also known as the PRINT key.
-Notice that on some distributions this is disabled by default any might need to be enabled by e.g.:
+Notice that on some distributions this is disabled by default any might need to be enabled by e.g. the following (which also enables the useful [REISUB sequence](https://en.wikipedia.org/wiki/Magic_SysRq_key#Uses)):
   ```
   nano /etc/sysctl.d/10-magic-sysrq.conf
       kernel.sysrq = 244